aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 ## A2A Protocol

 For setting up the a2a protocol, I referred first to a youtube tutorial to understand the intuitions behind this protocol and review the implementation.
-After that, my colleague at inmind academy Mohamad Shoeib referred me to a robust medium article that provides the general structure for the a2a communication protocol.
-Note that I had to introduce some changes to the code to make it compatible with my case.
+After that, my colleague at inmind academy Mohamad Shoeib referred me to a robust medium article that provides the general structure for the a2a communication protocol. **note** that I had to introduce some changes to the code to make it compatible with my case.

 This a2a server implementation provides a web interface for our langGraph based agent.
 It begins by defining an agent card, which acts as a public profile, advertising the agent's name, capabilities (streaming), and specific skills.
 The core of the server is the A2AStarletteApplication that listens to http requests and passes them to the default DefaultRequestHandler that uses a custom LanggraphAgentExecutor to manage the actual task execution.
 When a user query is received, the executor streams the input into the langGraph agent, which maintains conversational state using a thread id.
 As the graph processes the request through its various nodes, the executor uses an event queue and a task updater to send real time progress messages back to the client, finally delivering a completion message when the graph reaches its end state.